 This is done in partnership with the Indonesian Coffee and Cocoa Research Institute, monitored by the United Nations FAO.

-java mountain coffee® is actively facilitating sustainable coffee collaborations by working with our first two female worker cooperatives.
+java mountain coffee® is actively facilitating sustainable coffee collaborations for our first two all-membered worker cooperatives.

 The first two all-women membered cooperatives are:

-Java Mountain Women’s Coffee Cooperative located in the mountains surrounding Ciwidey and Pangalengan West Java and the Bali Mountain Women’s Coffee Cooperative on Mount Batukaru and the Munduk mountain range in Bali.
+Java Mountain Women’s Coffee Cooperative located in the mountains surrounding Ciwidey in West Java and the Bali Mountain Women’s Coffee Cooperative on Mount Batu karu and the Munduk mountain range in Bali, Indonesia.

-Our program is funded by 10% from the sale of farm fresh micro-roast coffee and 2% from the sale of farm fresh green coffee beans.
-We invite all our partner organizations to visit our Sustainable Program in 2018 to see the positive impact of our work.
+Our Sustainable Program is currently funded by 10% from the sales of our farm fresh micro-roast coffee and 2% from the sale of farm fresh green coffee beans.
+We invite all our partner organizations to visit our Sustainable Program to see the impact of our work.

 Delivering Real Sustainable Impact

 From 2019, all sustainable partners will receive an independent sustainable impact report compiled by an independent specialized sustainable audit company.